-Live streaming is dependent on a lot of moving pieces to operate successfully and we will assist you in ways that you can efficiently correct any unexpected outages or interrupts to your live stream.
+Live streaming is dependent on a lot of moving pieces to operate successfully.
+In this article we will assist you in learning some ways that you can efficiently correct any unexpected outages or interruptions to your live stream.

 Establishing a Backup Strategy

 Live Stream Back Up

 When establishing a backup stream, most options will utilize the RTMP stream key or Video URL to embed your video stream into the Event Space.
 This will allow your attendees to stay within your Event Space and will grant them access to additional engagement features such as live polls, chat, and Q&A.

 In the event that the platform you are linked to (by RTMP key) is experiencing issues or interruptions, you can provide the same live stream experience to your attendees by using the Pre-Recorded option to connect your live stream with one of the supported streaming platforms below.

 Establishing a backup stream using our Pre-Recorded (Video URL) option will ensure a quick and efficient way to switch your video output to your backup.
 Below are supported solutions to stream via video url: